-The growing season for asparagus is particularly short; because of this, people have found ways to preserve it for as long as possible.
+The growing season for asparagus is particularly short.
+Due to this, people have found ways to preserve it for as long as possible.
 Some of these preserving techniques include pickling and freezing.
 In fact, around 60% of Michigan’s asparagus is frozen, canned or pickled.

 One of the things that I love most about asparagus is that there are SO many asparagus recipes out there!
-Whether it’s served by itself as a side or put into a salad, asparagus is versatile.
+Whether it’s served by itself as a side, put into a salad or used in a soup, asparagus is versatile.